 What is Mechanical Keyboard PCB?

 A Mechanical Keyboard PCB is a Printed Circuit Board that converts key presses into electrical signals and sends them to your computer.
-This can be accomplished by using a variety of components on the board including switches, LEDs, and resistors.
+This can be accomplished by using various components on the board including switches, LEDs, and resistors.

 Printed circuit boards designed for custom mechanical keyboards have a plate over them and switch pins soldered onto the PCB.
-These can be used with PCB-mounted switches or plate mount switches that require a metal plate for additional support and stability.
+These can be used with PCB-mounted or plate mount switches requiring a metal plate for additional support and stability.

 The most common type of PCB for mechanical keyboards is the soldered style.
 This means that the assembler has to solder switches into the PCB while building the keyboard.

-Many manufacturers offer hot-swappable PCBs, which have pre-installed switches that don’t need to be soldered.
+Many manufacturers offer hot-swappable PCBs with pre-installed switches that don’t need to be soldered.
 This is a great option for people who are new to the mechanical keyboard world and don’t want to invest in soldering equipment.

 In addition, a PCB can also be made with holes that allow you to mount LEDs.
 Some PCBs will even allow you to add RGB lighting to the switches and keycaps!